-Our main activity revolves around the delivery of two to three years long educative and empowerment programs to marginalized, low-income, peri-urban communities.
+Our main activities revolve around the delivery of educative and women empowerment programs to marginalized, low-income, peri-urban communities.
 We focus mainly on households with pregnant and lactating women to have as much impact as possible during the first 1000 days.
-During those years, we improve caregivers’ knowledge, desire and self-confidence to avoid malnutrition in their households, and we equip the household with tools leading to the empowerment of women (financial as well as gender equality issues).
+We improve caregivers’ knowledge, desire and self-confidence to avoid malnutrition in their households.

-In parallel to this main activity, we address other urban groups with shorter interventions focused on nutrition and child feeding behavior.
+In parallel to our main activities, we address other urban groups with shorter interventions focused on nutrition and child feeding behavior.
 We also use mainstream and social media to raise awareness on stunting and change the general public mentality on the bias around nutrition.